 This week on our Friends on Friday guest blog post, my colleague Graham Frost writes about how every manager in every company is responsible for customer service.
-I especially like the Sam Walton quote he shares. – Shep Hyken I once knew a manager who had been promoted to a senior position within his company.
-We were having a […]
+I especially like the Sam Walton quote he shares. – Shep Hyken I know a manager who has been promoted to a senior position within his company.
+We were having a chat […]

 This week on our Friends on Friday guest blog post, my colleague Graham Frost writes about how every manager in every company is responsible for customer service.
 I especially like the Sam Walton quote he shares. – Shep Hyken

-I once knew a manager who had been promoted to a senior position within his company.
+I know a manager who has been promoted to a senior position within his company.
 We were having a chat about customer service standards, and he interrupted me with the line

 ‘Well, I don’t really have any responsibility for customer service now I am in head office…’

-I told him that in my view, everyone in every organisation has a responsibility for customer service.
-A former CEO that I worked under used the Sam Walton (founder of Wal-Mart) quote a lot: ‘If you are not serving a customer, you need to be serving someone who is’.
+I told him that, in my view, everyone in every organization has responsibility for customer service.
+A former CEO I worked with underused the Sam Walton quote a lot: ‘If you are not serving a customer, you need to be serving someone who is’.

-So, when you are confronted by a situation at work, do you think ‘customer’ first?
+So, when a situation at work confronts you, do you think of ‘customer’ first?
 When I worked for a railway company in the U.K. during the 1990s and early 2000s, we had some great role models.
-Our CEO was totally customer focused.
-One day a busy train with over 600 passengers on board broke down on York station and the customers and their luggage had to be transferred to another train on a different platform.
+Our CEO was totally customer-focused.
+One day a busy train with over 600 passengers on board broke down at York Station and the customers and their luggage had to be transferred to another train on a different platform.
 The CEO was in a meeting in the headquarters building a few hundred yards away when the situation was brought to his attention.
 He adjourned the meeting and brought his fellow Directors and senior managers to the station to help the front line team to transfer the customers to the new train.
 This set the standard very high.
-I was working as a trainer, and immediately recognised that if the CEO of the company and his team put such a great emphasis on customer service, everyone else would do so too.
+I was working as a trainer and immediately recognized that if the CEO of the company and his team put such a great emphasis on customer service, everyone else would do so too.

-How much of a gap is there in your organisation between what you say and what you do?
+How much of a gap is there in your organization between what you say and what you do?
 How aligned are your support functions?
 Do people in Finance, Marketing.
-H.R. and I.T. teams understand how they fit in to your customer service vision?
+H.R. and I.T. teams understand how they fit into your customer service vision?

 For more articles from Shep Hyken and his guest contributors go to customerserviceblog.com.